rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Intro.md

 Java code is stored in the .java file format.
 Usually, each .java file contains a single *class*.
 We will talk more about classes later, for now it is important to know that there is one per file.

+## Important Information

+* There will be links to more resources on any given topic at the bottom of the page, but you can always search "java" followed by whatever topic you want more information on to find more resources.

+* Throughout this guide code some code snippets will use `[...]` to specify a gap, or to specify that there *is* code there, but it isnt relavent at the given time.
+* Some topics, such as [Functions](./course/Functions.md) will only make complete sense in the context of more advanced topics, such as [Classes](../Object-Oriented-Programming/course/Classes.md) and [Packages](../Object-Oriented-Programming/course/Packages.md).
+If you ever don't completely understand a topic that relies on future information, don't worry!
+What's only important is that you understand why a feature exists and how to use it in the context of what you already know.
+* Java Code is *compiled* to the JVM.
+While the inner workings of this are definitely not something you need to know right now, make sure to remember that when we refer to the *compiler* we are referring to the program that takes our code and turns it into something that can be run on our computer.